-In the Corex process, all metallurgical work is carried out in two separate process reactors – the reduction shaft and the melter gasifier.
-Since coking and sintering plants are not required, and a lower-cost coal compared to the blast furnace route can be used, substantial cost savings of up to 20% can be achieved in the production of hot metal, of a grade similar to that of the blast furnace.
-Regarding environmental concerns, Corex plant emissions contain only insignificant amounts of NOx, SO2, dust, phenols, sulfides and, ammonia.
-Emission values are already far below the maximum values allowed by future European standards.
-Furthermore, waste-water emissions are far lower than those in the conventional blast-furnace route.
+In the Corex process, all metallurgical work is carried out in two separate process reactors—the reduction shaft and the melter gasifier.
+Because coking and sintering plants are not required, and a lower-cost coal compared to the blast furnace route can be used, substantial cost savings of up to 20% can be achieved in the production of hot metal.
+Corex plant emissions contain only insignificant amounts of NOx, SO2, dust, phenols, sulfides, and ammonia, so emission values come in below the maximum values permitted by European standards.
+Furthermore, waste-water emissions are far lower compared with the conventional blast furnace route.

 Advantages of the Corex

-As the coal is chared inside the melter gasifier, even non-coking coal can be used, making a coking plant unnecessary.
-The high dome temperature exceeds 1,000°C, resulting in entire cracking of the coal‘s relieved hydrocarbons and avoiding the formation of tar.
+The coal is charged inside the melter gasifier, so even non-coking coal can be used, which makes a coking plant unnecessary.
+The high dome temperature exceeds 1,000°C, resulting in cracking of the coal’s relieved hydrocarbons and avoiding the formation of tar.
 The cost of Corex coal is approximately 40% lower than for coal used in blast furnaces.

-The typical iron oxide mix for Corex is 30% lump ore and 70% pellets.
-Operational results proved stable operations with a lump ore fraction up to 80% is possible.
+The typical iron oxide mix for Corex is 100% pellets, even a stabile operation by use of lump ore fraction up to 80% is possible.
 The iron ore mix depends on the price of lump ore available.
-In addition, no sinter – and therefore no sinter plant – is necessary for optimal operation.
+In addition, no sinter - and therefore no sinter plant - is necessary for optimal operation.

-While blast furnace operators aim to enrich the hot blast with oxygen, but nitrogen is a burden to this process.
-Corex already uses high-purity oxygen, resulting in nearly nitrogen-free top gas.
-Due to its high calorific value, this gas can be recycled for reduction work or used for heat/energy generation, or to produce ethanol and acidic acid using the LanzaTech process, designed by Primetals Technologies.
-Depending on the steelworks demand, additional value can be created with the produced gas.
+Blast furnace operators strive to enrich the hot blast with oxygen, but nitrogen is a burden to this process.
+Corex already uses high-purity oxygen, resulting in a nearly nitrogen-free top gas.
+Because of its high calorific value, this gas can be recycled for reduction work, used for heat/energy generation, or to produce ethanol and acidic acid using the LanzaTech process, designed by Primetals Technologies.
+Depending on the steelworks’ requirements, additional value can be created with the produced gas.

 ECO Solutions for Corex — Saving resources, creating value